rchillyard/TableParser/README.md

 The result of parsing a table file (CSV, etc.) will be a _Table\[Row]_, wrapped in _Try_.
 There are object methods to parse most forms of text: _File, Resource, InputStream, URL, Seq\[String]_, etc. (see _Table_ below).

-The parser responsible for parsing the contents of a cell is called _CellParser\[T]_ where T is the type of the value in the cell in question.
+The parser responsible for parsing the contents of a cell is called _CellParser\[T]_ where _T_ is the type of the value in the cell in question.
-T is covariant so that if you have alternative parsers which generate different subclasses of trait, for instance, this can be done.
+_T_ is covariant so that if you have alternative parsers which generate different subclasses of trait, for instance, this can be done.

 In order for _TableParser_ to know how to construct a case class (or tuple) from a set of values, an implicit instance of _CellParser\[T]_ must be in scope.
-This is achieved via invoking a method (from object _Parsers_) of the following form: where _f_ is a function which takes _N_ parameters of types _P1, P2, ...
+This is achieved via invoking a method (from object _Parsers_) of the following form: where _f_ is a function that takes _N_ parameters of types _P1, P2, ...
 Pn_ respectively, and where _T_ is the type to be constructed:

     cellParserN[T,P1,P2,...Pn](f)